Debunking Adrenal Fatigue

 Adrenal fatigue is the notion that our adrenal glands get overworked by stress and stop producing the hormones we need, including cortisol.
 It's a medical myth.

-You may have a legitimate health issue, but it's definitely not adrenal fatigue, says Dr. Anat Ben-Shlomo, an endocrinologist at Cedars-Sinai.
+You may have a legitimate health issue, but it's definitely not adrenal fatigue, says Dr. Anat Ben-Shlomo, an endocrinologist at the Cedars-Sinai Adrenal Program.
 Adrenal fatigue is the notion that our adrenal glands get overworked by stress and stop producing the hormones we need, including cortisol.
 It's a medical myth.

 A medical myth